Which End of Life (EOL) care module should I choose?

 To be eligible for the module you must:

-- be a registered health and social care professional working
+- be a registered health and social care professional working in clinical practice

-- you must have previously studied at level 5 (i.e. foundation
+- you must have previously studied at level 5 (i.e. foundation degree or equivalent).

 Each student will be considered and advised individually (where required) by the programme team and Professional Development Unit (PDU).
 Please contact the PDU or programme lead if you have any queries regarding your situation.